-How Do I Remove Repossessions from My Credit Report
+How to Remove Repossessions From Your Credit Report

 A repossession is a negative mark on your credit report that can weigh heavily on your credit score.
 This notation indicates an asset seized due to late or missed payments.